gsteven01/docker-ratelimit01/README.md

 #to restart nginx you can simply inject the command into the continer.

-#see a very good explaination of nginx rate limiting below - this article inspired me to build this stack in docker with added visualisaiton - the auto also maintains the nginx docker image used in this stack.
+#see a very good explaination of nginx rate limiting below - this article inspired me to build this stack in docker with added visualisaiton - the author also maintains the nginx docker image used in this stack.
 https://medium.freecodecamp.com/nginx-rate-limiting-in-a-nutshell-128fe9e0126c

 #TODO.
-(If I can be arsed)
 Automate the lot including creation of db, datasource and dashboards etc.

 Include jmeter container and ability to run tests from cmd line.